NEUBIAS/training-resources/_modules/local_background_correction.md

     - Open image [xy_8bit__some_spots_with_uneven_bg](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__some_spots_with_uneven_bg.tif)
     - Compute a background image using a median filter
     - Create a foreground image by subtracting the background image from the input image
-    - Check how well the background correction worked and whether any artefacts were introduced
-    - Optional: discuss how one could automatically segment the two spots in the resulting foreground image (mean filter and object size filter)
+    - Optional: Segment the spots in the foreground image.

   - Activity 2: background subtraction using a maximum intensity projection.
     - Open image [xyt_8bit_polyp](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyt_8bit_polyp.tif)
-    - Make a maximum intensity projection of this image.
+    - Create a maximum intensity projection of this image.
 This will essentially create a background image, without the moving polyp.
-    - Use the image calculator to subtract the maximum intensity projection from the original image.
+    - Subtract the maximum intensity projection from the original image.

 activities:
   - ["Activity 1 ImageJ GUI & Macro", "local_background_correction/activities/local_background_correction.ijm", "java"]